-Peneda-Gerês National Park, in the extreme northwest of Portugal, between Alto Minho and Trás-os-Montes, is the only Portuguese protected area classified as a National Park.
+The National Park of Peneda-Gerês, located in the extreme northwest of Portugal, between Trás-os-Montes and Alto Minho, is the only Portuguese protected area that is currently classified as a National Park.

-The surrounding vegetation includes a forest of holly and endemic species such as the Gerês lily.
-In Peneda, Soajo, Amarela and Gerês Mountains, which make up the Park, rivers and streams flow, cascading down to form waterfalls and then spreading out as reservoirs.
+Integrated in the Park are Peneda, Soajo, Amarela and Gerês Mountains, through which rivers and streams flow, cascading down to form waterfalls and later spreading out as reservoirs.

-– In Soajo, further west of the Park, a group of old stone granaries used to store grain can be seen.
+– In Soajo Mountain, situated further west in the Park, you can see a group of old stone granaries, commonly used to store grain.

-– To the north of the Park, you can visit the village of Castro Laboreiro, where the region’s sheepdogs are bred.
+– It is in the village of Castro Laboreiro, located north of the Park, where the region’s sheepdogs breed.

-– Further south is the Serra do Gerês.
-In this mountain range are the reservoirs of the Caniçada and Vilarinho das Furnas dams, places of great beauty.
+– It is in Gerês Mountain, situated further south, that the reservoirs of the Caniçada and Vilarinho das Furnas Dams are located, considered places of extreme beauty.

-– Nearby it is possible to find the Sanctuaries of São Bento da Porta Aberta and Senhora da Abadia, considered centres of great pilgrimages.
+– Near the Park we can also find the sanctuaries of São Bento da Porta Aberta and Senhora da Abadia – considered centres of great pilgrimages and pilgrimages.